jacoblockett/yugipedia-gql/README.md

 __`500`__ : Server Error - This is used specifically for GraphQL syntax errors.
 Expect the message on this to be a JSON string representing an array of errors found.

+> ⚠️ If you happen upon an error code or weird message that doesn't really fit these descriptions, please create an issue about it.
+In the issue, make sure to provide your relevant code that caused the error so I can reproduce it, and a screenshot or copy/pasta of what I should expect to see.

 ## Schema

 Below are some helpful descriptions of various fields found on root types.
 The entire schema definition can be found [here](https://github.com/jacoblockett/yugipedia-gql/blob/main/gql/SCHEMA.md).